Scott Lagasse Jr.

-Scott Emile Lagasse Jr. (/ˈlæɡəseɪ/; born January 31, 1981) is an American professional stock car racing driver.
+Scott Emile Lagasse Jr. (/ˈlæɡəseɪ/; born January 31, 1981) is an American former professional stock car racing driver.
 He formerly drove in the NASCAR Camping World Truck Series.
 He is the son of former sports car and NASCAR driver Scott Lagasse Sr.

 He is the owner of Scott Lagasse Racing (TeamSLR), which is located in St. Augustine, Florida.
 TeamSLR currently operates a Trans Am Road Race program, dirt late model race team, show car program and a NASCAR team.
 The team is currently building a new headquarters in St. Augustine.